 What will tomorrow be like?” is a question that has been preying on people’s minds across the world for over a year now and I am no exception.
 However, what remains constant is the selfless dedication of those essential sectors whose people are an inexhaustible source of inspiration for me, especially as a future worker in one such sector: the pharmaceutical industry.
 While it is the educational establishments who train professionals, the grocery stores that meet our needs, and the doctors who heroically cure us, it’s scientists who represent the future of our planet.

-Undoubtedly, the input into and from science in the current crisis has been incalculably massive; however, I’ve been particularly focused on the developments in pharmaceutics and medicine manufacturing, a sphere to which I hope I aim to bring a global positive impact.
+Undoubtedly, the input into and from science in the current crisis has been incalculably huge; however, I’ve been particularly focused on the developments in pharmaceutics and medicine manufacturing, a sphere in which I hope to make a positive impact.

 Pharma skills are in big demand

-I chose pharmaceutics way before the words like “lockdown”, “self-isolation” and “pandemic” were pronounced more often than “travelling”, “hugs” and “parties”.
-Nevertheless, the recent events made sure that this science remains one of the most in-demand for decades to come.
+I chose pharmaceutics way before words like “lockdown”, “self-isolation” and “pandemic” were uttered more often than “travelling”, “hugs” and “parties”.
+Nevertheless, recent events have made sure that this science remains one of the most in-demand for decades to come.
 Such demand can be justified, and is just one of the reasons why I chose it to be my career pathway.

 Great career potential

 Furthermore, pharmaceutics offers an extensive range of future specialisations and career-growth opportunities.
-It is possible to work in the primary and secondary manufacturing processes, quality control, quality assurance and product development processes.
-Just imagine being a part of the team that develops a life-changing drug or medicine that can cure any current untreatable illness, or even boost the immune system so that it becomes resistible to any pathogens!
+It is possible to work in (amongst others) the primary and secondary manufacturing processes, quality control, quality assurance and product development processes.
+Just imagine being a part of the team that develops a life-changing drug or medicine that can cure an untreatable illness, or even boost the immune system so that it becomes resistant to any pathogens!
 These things aren’t dreams; they’re puzzles to be solved!

 The career pathway in the pharmaceutical industry can be narrow, such as specialising on medicines just for cancer treatment, or as wide as opening a whole laboratory or even a company that will focus only on cancer!
 It is always up to a person to decide what to do with the knowledge and experience they acquire.

 Finally, history shows that every big event leads to change in most spheres of life.
-Since the beginning of the pandemic, medicine has relied on the pharmaceutical sciences more than ever before.
+Since the beginning of the pandemic, medicine has been relying on the pharmaceutical sciences like never before.
 In other words, pharmaceutics is now the starting point for forming new strategies with regards to medical treatment.

 Ireland is the perfect place to start